 Grieving is commonly experienced in the wake of all sorts of apparent losses, not just death.
 Every time we feel we have lost something of value, we tend to grieve.
 We deny it.
 We bargain to try to make the loss less painful.
 We get angry.
 We get depressed.
-We frequently get sick.
+We, sometimes, get sick.
 And if all goes well, we eventually accept it.
 This is the human process.
 The spiritual process, however, takes on a different dimension.

 This article is from The Love of Devotion